 Skin is the first line of defense that protects a dog from allergens, bacteria, and irritants.
 Dog skin varies depending on its breed and size, routine diet, and health condition.
 Skin issues among dogs include itchy, dry, and the like, which can be highly problematic for your dog.
 A few possible causes can be parasites, allergies, stress, and excess endocrine, which leads to irritation.
 The dog finds relief by scratching, biting, and licking the affected area, resulting in bacterial and yeast infections.
-Mentioned below are the top 6 dog foods for healthy fur and coat.
+Mentioned below are the Tips to nourish your dog's skin.

-To promote healthy skin and lustrous coats in dogs, try CanniVin Spray.
+To promote healthy skin and lustrous coat in dogs, try CanniVin Spray.
 This Biotin-rich oral supplement prevents hair loss and results in healthy nails, strong bones, and muscles, and builds immunity in dogs.
-For more information, visit furballstory.com.

 Best Food For Dog Skin and Coat

 Fish is a rich source of protein, and omega-3 fatty acids, and has relatively low levels of saturated fats.
 This easy-to-digest food helps to reduce inflammation and can be fed to dogs who are allergic to chicken.
 Fish skin has collagen which is good for the skin and bones of dogs.
 Breeds like Flounder, Whitefish, Salmon, Herring, Catfish, Cod, Whiting, and canned Tuna fish can be fed to dogs after clinical consultation.
 If cooking yourself at home, make sure you properly remove the scales as they can be problematic.